CCJFP/Musical_Genre_Classification/README.md

 Most of the data preprocessing was done through the use of functions.
 For the first CNN model, I wrote a function that computed the mel spectrogram for each audio file in a given directory, reshaped them so that they were all the same size, and stored them in a numpy array.
 It also created an array of corresponding targets, which represet the genre labels.
 This function returned both the feature array and target array.

-Later on in the modeling process, I decided to try modeling with only a subset of the genres, so I also created a function similar to the one mentioned above, but it stored the mel spectrogram data in a dataframe with their correspinding genre labels.
+Later on in the modeling process, I decided to try modeling with only a subset of the genres, so I also created a function similar to the one mentioned above, but it stored the mel spectrogram data in a dataframe with their corresponding genre labels.
 In order to do this, I had to flatten the mel spectrograms.
 This function makes it easier to efficiently access the data for several different genre subsets to model with.

 Lastly, for the numeric features, I wrote a function that computed the first 13 mfccs, spectral centroid, spectral rolloff, and zero-crossing rate for each audio file in a given directory.
 It stored these values in a dataframe as well as their corresponding file names and genre labels.

 ### Data Cleaning & EDA
 There wasn't much data cleaning to be done.
 Thankfully, the audio files were all the same length, so I didn't have to deal with different song lengths.
 Really the only data cleaning that had to be done was mapping the genre labels to numeric values.
-For some exploraory analysis, I also graphed one mel spectrogram for each genre to see what they looked like.
+For some exploratory analysis, I also graphed one mel spectrogram for each genre to see what they looked like.
 Seeing the differences gave me more confidence that a CNN would perform rather well.

 ![](./images/mel_spectrograms.png)